 Without airfare, we managed this mid-range trip for around $800 each after splitting the costs of the rental car, gas, and hotels.
 Guided adventure tours like ziplining, waterfall repelling, horseback riding, or sport fishing are an easy $80-$100+ per person per activity.
 So plan accordingly!

-I hope this Costa Rica one week itinerary will help you plan the trip of your dreams.
-If you are anything like me, I know you are going to LOVE Costa Rica!
+I hope this Costa Rica one-week itinerary will have you planning the trip of your dreams.
+If you are anything like me, I know you are going to LOVE Costa Rica and want to visit many more times to come.
+There is so much to explore one trip is never enough.